LAST UPDATED: April 12, 2019

 With its headquarters located in sunny Southern California, Viper has become one of the most revered car alarm brands with over 30 years of experience under its belt.
 Offering consumers everything from smartphone car alarms to remote start systems, one of its best-selling systems is the Viper 350 Plus 3105V.

 - Under $100: There are many car security systems available for under $100.
 These car alarm systems vary widely in terms of quality, features, and performance, so consumers must prioritize which qualities matter the most to them while shopping around.

 - $100-$199: This price range covers a vast assortment of car alarm systems.
 The options in this price range generally offer a solid mix or reliability, performance, and features for the money.

-- Over $199: The car alarm systems in this lofty price range deliver exceptional performance, reliability, and high-end features that you probably won’t find in less expensive models.
+- $200 and up: The car alarm systems in this lofty price range deliver exceptional performance, reliability, and high-end features that you probably won’t find in less expensive models.

 Carjack protection combines chirping alarms, flashing lights, and ignition kill switches to draw maximum attention to car thieves attempting to break into your vehicle.
 This comprehensive feature aims to deter thieves from stealing your ride, and it’s quite effective at doing so.
 Carjack protection isn’t standard on all car alarm systems, but it may be an option on some models.